Get news, updates, & event Info delivered right to your inbox:

 Without this natural filtration, water flowing out of the taps would be filled with runoff, requiring excessively expensive treatment plants to make the water drinkable.

-Not only are the root systems filtering out pollutants, they are also slowing down the flow of water towards creeks, rivers, lakes, and ultimately cities.
+Not only are the trees root systems filtering out pollutants, they are also slowing down the flow of water towards creeks, rivers, lakes, and ultimately cities.
 Forests require a lot of water to grow, so as rainwater soaks into the soil trees absorb substantial amounts through their roots.
 This uptake slows water down, stopping it from crashing downstream and flooding cities along the way.

 Chopping down large swaths of trees to make way for other land uses makes water absorption impossible and creates a much higher risk of flooding.